muhnehh/winter-2025/README.md

 - A published (or soon-to-be) research paper
 - Deep, practical mastery of modern deep learning on real astronomical data
 - Possible real exoplanet candidates with your name on them

-Ready to start Day 1 right now?
-Just reply “YES” and I’ll send you the exact Colab links + Sector recommendation for December 2025.